 - Behaviour > Site Content > All Pages

 This is a big place for you in Google Analytics.
 It shows you all the pages on your site and the number of users that have visited those pages.
 It also shows you how long they stayed and whether they moved on to a different page, or just left your site (you can see that under bounce rate)

-I recommend capturing these key Metrics are numbers that help you measure how you are performing against your goals.
-For example, if you are trying to increase returning customers, an important metric is the number of returning website users.
-More every month.
+I recommend capturing these key metrics every month.
 This will allow you to track your growth and see if things are going the way you expected.